Education Series

 The absence of provincial legislation is a significant gap.
 Ontario is one of the few Canadian provinces without legislation specifically governing restraint and seclusion in schools.
 This leaves families dependent on individual school board policies that vary widely in quality and enforcement.

-You must be notified every time restraint or seclusion is used on your child.
-If you are not being called after incidents, this is itself a violation of board policy.
+Most school boards require that you be notified every time restraint or seclusion is used on your child.
+If you are not being called after incidents, this may be a breach of board policy.

 You can request and receive written records of every incident, including date, time, duration, staff involved, and what triggered the intervention.